 U17 / U16 Championships

 FIBA initiated in 2010 the U17 World Championships for players 17-years-old or younger and now holds the event every two years (2018, 2020, etc.).
-In 2016, the USA Basketball men's team won a fourth consecutive gold medal and USA women's team earned a bronze medal.
+In 2018, the USA Basketball men's team won a fifth consecutive gold medal and USA women's team earned a bronze medal.
 USA Basketball also selects U16 national teams featuring players 16-years-old or younger for FIBA Americas zone U16 qualifying tournaments that will be held in 2019, 2021, etc.

 Nike Hoop Summit